It's a nice day out,

 On organised ultras you tend to have aid stations and often spend a few minutes at each eating, drinking, recharging yourself and chatting to the lovely marshals.
 Sure you could shoot out of there quickly but 5 mins of resetting pays dividends down the line when your talking about 6+ hours of running.

 Finally, there's the eating.
 Folks often say ultra running is "an eating contest with a bit of running thrown in" and it's completely true.
-Most people burn anywhere between 30-80g of carbs / hour running (based on gender, weight & fitness), so you have to be constantly eating to ensure you have the fuel in your body to keep going.
+Most people burn anywhere between 500-1000 calories / hour running (based on gender, weight & fitness), so you have to be constantly eating to ensure you have the fuel in your body to keep going.
 The worst ultras I've done weren't because of the course or conditions, they were because I didn't fuel enough and hit the dreaded wall too early.

 You need to be uber athletic to enter an ultra

-It's funny I've lined up at trail marathons before and felt a complete sense of imposer syndrome as I'm surrounded by all these fit, athletic looking folks about to go smash out a sub-4 hour marathon round a steep technical route.
+It's funny I've lined up at trail marathons before and felt a complete sense of imposter syndrome as I'm surrounded by all these fit, athletic looking folks about to go smash out a sub-4 hour marathon round a steep technical route.